Ontario Mortgage Payment Calculator

 Ontario mortgage calculator

 When it comes to getting a mortgage in Ontario, having a reliable mortgage calculator gives you some certainty ahead of time.
 Using the calculator on this page, you can work out your monthly payments and total interest fees, as well as the impact of taking out a different size mortgage.

 When calculating your mortgage amount and monthly payments, you need to take into account various regulations, taxes and fees.
 Some of these variables are the same across Canada, while others can vary depending on which province you are buying your home in.

 Ontario, as Canada’s most populous province, tends to be more regulated than other provinces, so you need to be extra diligent.
 Read on to learn what you need to know about getting a mortgage in Ontario.

 Canadian mortgage regulations, taxes and fees

-Canada-wide mortgage regulations are set by the Ministry of Finance to help protect homebuyers and lenders alike.
-These regulations include guidelines on minimum down payments, maximum amortization periods, as well as mortgage default (CMHC) insurance.
+Canada-wide mortgage regulations are set by the Ministry of Finance and the Superintendent of Financial Institutions (OSFI) to help protect homebuyers and lenders alike.
+These regulations include guidelines on minimum down payments, maximum amortization periods, debt servicing ratios, as well as mortgage default (CMHC) insurance.

 Here are the key regulations you need to be aware of (all included in the Ontario mortgage calculator above):

 Ontario mortgage regulations, taxes and fees

 For those purchasing in Toronto, a second set of municipal land transfer taxes apply in addition to the provincial tax, as well as an overseas speculation levy for properties in the Greater Golden Horseshoe region (the densely populated urban region centred around the City of Toronto on the western side of Lake Ontario).

 Mortgage rates in Ontario